uc-cdis/fence/README.md

 The following diagram illustrates the case in which one fence instance uses another fence instance as its identity provider.

-A use case for this is when we setup a fence instance that uses NIH login as the IdP.
+A use case for this is when we set up a fence instance that uses NIH login as the IdP.
 Here, we go through a detailed approval process in NIH.
-Therefore we would like to do it only once for a single lead Fence instance, and then allow other fence instances to simply redirect to use the lead Fence as an IdP for logging in via NIH.
+Therefore, we would like to do it only once for a single lead Fence instance, and then allow other fence instances to simply redirect to use the lead Fence as an IdP for logging in via NIH.

 In the following flow, `Fence (Client Instance)` is an OP relative to `OAuth Client`, but an RP relative to `Fence (IDP)`.